 Matter and energy

 These fungi are typical heterotrophs that feed upon biomass produced by other living organisms.
-They are called ‘heart rot fungi’ feeding on the heartwood, the central cylinder of tree trunks that contains no living cells.
-Sapwood, the outer part of a wood, contains some living cells, although a majority of the cells are dead at maturity.
+They are called ‘heart rot fungi’, feeding on the heartwood, the central cylinder of tree trunks that contains no living cells.
+Sapwood, the outer part of a wood, does contain some living cells, although a majority of the cells are dead at maturity.
 The living cells of the sapwood provide the tissue with greater resistance to fungal invasion, hence most wood eating fungi are able to infect heartwood but not sapwood.

 Both of these fungi are described as ‘white-rot’ fungi, a name that describes the feeding preferences of the fungus.
-Wood has three main components: cellulose and hemicellulose (both polysaccharides) and lignin ( a complex polymer of phenolic subunits).
+Wood has three main components: cellulose, hemicellulose (both polysaccharides) and lignin (a complex polymer of phenolic subunits).
 Wood rot fungi often specialize, i.e. they have dietary preferences, for either carbohydrates or lignin.
 These species leave behind the material that they don’t ‘choose’ to eat, either lignin, which is generally brown in color, or cellulose, which is white.
 Brown-rot fungi leave behind the lignin, white-rot fungi leave behind the cellulose.
 Since using wood for paper or to make ethanol requires removing lignin, there is an interest in developing technologies that utilize white-rot fungi to do this.

 The fungal hyphae are sometimes food for insects (larvae) that may in turn be food for other insects or for woodpeckers.